coxandrew/s4-e1/notes/notes.md

 ## MORNING

-* Add a whitelist of available commands
+X * Add a whitelist of available commands
-* Memoize projects method
-* Add '--project' option for 'status'
-* Add '--project' option for 'deadlines'
+X * Refactor to separate interface from model

 ## LATER